-No State aid implications will arise in the case of assistance awarded to local councils, and cooperatives and registered voluntary organisations that do not carry out an economic activity within the meaning of Article 107 TFEU.
+No State aid implications will arise in the case of assistance awarded to local councils, and to natural persons, cooperatives and registered voluntary organisations, that do not carry out an economic activity within the meaning of Article 107 TFEU.

-On the other hand, assistance awarded to self-employed persons, and cooperatives and private entities that carry out an economic activity within the meaning of Article 107 TFEU, will give rise to State aid implications.
+On the other hand, assistance awarded to self-employed persons, private entities and cooperatives that carry out an economic activity within the meaning of Article 107 TFEU, will give rise to State aid implications.
 Such assistance will be awarded in line with Commission Regulation (EU) 2023/2831 of 13 December 2023 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid (OJ L, 2023/2831, 15.12.2023).